-- 1. The elements of the defining publication includes three parts: citation to the defining publication, a list of basonyms with their citation(s), and a list of citations to emendations, in that order. - 2.
+- The elements of the defining publication includes three parts: citation to the defining publication, a list of basonyms and synonyms with their citation(s), and a list of citations to emendations, in that order. - 2.
 The citation of the defining publication uses the same format as used elsewhere in the Manual except that the comma before the year of publication is omitted.
-For instance, one, two and more than two authors are cited as Allan 1991; Cheshire and Cheyne 1885; and Stackebrandt et al. 2002; respectively.
+For instance, one, two and more than two authors are cited as Allan 1991, Cheshire and Cheyne 1885, and Stackebrandt et al. 2002, respectively.
 Page numbers are not given.
-However, if the citation is to a book, the reference should include either the page numbers of the relevant chapter or the page number on which the protologue appears.

-- 3. When the name is described outside of the International Journal of Systematic and Evolutionary Microbiology or the International Journal of Systematic Bacteriology (IJSEM/IJSB), the effective publication along with the validation list including the name are cited.
+However, if the citation is to a book, the reference should include either the page numbers of the relevant chapter or the page number on which the protologue appears. - 3.
+When the name is described outside of the International Journal of Systematic and Evolutionary Microbiology or the International Journal of Systematic Bacteriology (IJSEM/IJSB), the effective publication along with the validation list including the name are cited.
 The validation list is cited as "VL134" and appears in the reference list as: Validation List No. 134 (2010) Int J Syst Evol Microbiol 60: 1477-1479. - 4.
 If the name appeared on the Approved Lists, the citation is followed by the superscript "AL".
-The reference to the defining publication but not to the Approved Lists should be included in the references. - 5.
-When the name is validly published in IJSEM, the citation is followed by the superscript "VP".
+The reference to the defining publication but not to the Approved Lists should be included in the references - 5.
+When the name is validly published in IJSEM, the citation is followed by the superscript "VP". - 6.
+When the name is validated under the SeqCode, the effective publication is cited along with the SeqCode citation, which appears in the SeqCode Registry.
+In the reference list, the SeqCode citation is in the format of an internet reference.